 The Trust has indemnified the Investment Manager (and each of its directors and officers) from and against all liabilities and expenses, reasonably incurred by the Investment Manager, other than liabilities and expenses incurred as a result of the Investment Manager's willful misconduct, bad faith or negligence.
-There were no claims or expenses against the Investment Manager requiring indemnification during the year ended December 31, 2020 (2019 - nil).
+There were nil claims or expenses against the Investment Manager requiring indemnification during the year ended December 31, 2021 (2020 - nil).

-9. Financial instruments risk management:
+9. Financial risks: